 TITLE II--TRUST FUNDS

 (Sec.
-1201) This section extends expenditure authority though September 30, 2021, for the Highway Trust Fund.
+1201) This section extends expenditure authority through September 30, 2021, for the Highway Trust Fund.

 (Sec.
-1202) This section extends expenditure authority though September 30, 2021, for the Sport Fish Restoration and Boating Trust Fund.
+1202) This section extends expenditure authority through September 30, 2021, for the Sport Fish Restoration and Boating Trust Fund.

 (Sec.
-1203) This section extends expenditure authority though September 30, 2021, for the Leaking Underground Storage Tank Trust Fund.
+1203) This section extends expenditure authority through September 30, 2021, for the Leaking Underground Storage Tank Trust Fund.